Eftpos | PayID | PayPal in 4

 Microblading was originally designed to mimic the look of natural hair in eyebrows.
 However, it can be quite challenging to achieve symmetrical brows if there is no natural hair present.
 Upon close inspection, you may notice differences in shape and curve, especially in the front part of the brow.
 This often occurs due to variations in technique caused by right-handed or left-handed angles.

-Another important point about microblading, as with any cosmetic tattooing method, is that touch-ups are needed over time to maintain colour intensity.
-Unfortunately, each time we make these touch-ups by slicing the skin open with a blade, it causes more damage and scarring.
+Another important point about microblading, as with any cosmetic tattooing method, is that annual colour boosts (commonly called “a retouch” after 12-18mths) are needed to maintain colour intensity.
+Unfortunately, each time these are done (by slicing the skin open with a blade) it causes more damage and scarring.
 In many cases, the individual hair strokes blend together over time, resulting in a powdered brow appearance similar to what can be achieved with a machine.
 Once this blending occurs, it becomes harder to distinguish individual hair strokes.

 Using machines for ombre brows, powder brows or dusty brows has become increasingly popular because they are gentler on the skin and generally last longer than microblading or feather touch techniques.